-Please see note 13(b) "Liquidity Risk" for more information in this regard.
+Please see note 12(b) "Liquidity Risk" for more information in this regard.

-These consolidated financial statements do not give effect to any adjustments that would be necessary to the carrying values and classifications of assets and liabilities should the Company be unable to continue as a going concern.
+These condensed consolidated interim financial statements do not give effect to any adjustments that would be necessary to the carrying values and classifications of assets and liabilities should the Company be unable to continue as a going concern.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian dollars)